The properties owned by a business are called assets. The rights or claims to the properties are referred to as equities.

 Assets = Equities

-The rights of the creditors represent debts of the business and are called liabilities and the rights of the owners are called capital or owner’s equity.
-By substituting the two types of equities, we get the following well known form of accounting equation:
+The rights of creditors represent debts of the business and are called liabilities.
+The rights of owners are called capital or owner’s equity.
+By substituting the two types of equities, we get the following well-known form of the accounting equation: